 At St. Patrick School we place a premium on instructional time.
 We ask that party invitations be sent through the mail.
 Invitations will not be distributed at school unless every child in the class is invited to the celebration.
 We also discourage "Goodie Bags" be given out at school.
-It is best to save those of the birthday party.
+It is best to save those for the child's birthday party.